squaredev-io/whitebox/docs/mkdocs/docs/tutorial/index.md

 !!! warning

     Make sure you add the actuals if you already know them, because as of now, there's no ability to add them at a later time by updating the inference rows.

+## Metrics Calculation

+The metrics are automatically calculated in a set interval for all models in the database.

+### Metric Requirements

+All metrics require that inferences are provided for the specific model.
+If not, the whole process is skipped.
+Each metric though has different requirements that need to be fulfilled in order to be calculated:

+#### Drifting Metrics

+- Inferences
+- Training Dataset

+#### Performance Metrics

+- Inferences
+- Actuals for the inferences

+!!! note

+    If actuals aren't provided for all inferences, then **ONLY the inferences that have actuals** will be used for the calculation of the drifting metrics.

+#### Feature Metrics

+- Inferences

+### Monitors

+### Alerts

+Once the metrics reports have been produced, the monitoring alert pipeline is triggered.
+This means that if you have created any model monitors for a specific metric, alerts will be created if certain criteria are met, based on the thresholds and the monitor types you have specified.